binwiederhier/replbot/README.md

 **Docker:**
 You can configure the Docker image by mounting a config directory (containing [config.yml](config/config.yml)) to `/etc/replbot`.
-To be able to use any most of the pre-packaged [script.d](script.d) REPLs, you'll need to give the REPLbot image access to the Docker socket file.
+To be able to use most of the pre-packaged [script.d](script.d) REPLs (to be mounted to `/etc/replbot/script.d`), you'll need to give the REPLbot image access to the Docker socket file.
 This allows the container to spin up other containers on the host.
 This is a security risk and considered bad practice, but it's the only way.

 ```bash
 docker run --rm -it \